Aditya-Rohan-Singh/cs5293sp22-project1/README.md

 => All the above arguments are required for the code to go forward.

-=> If the output location exists, then the code proceeds otherwise sends and error message and stops.
+=> If the output location exists, then the code proceeds otherwise sends error message and stops.

-=> If a location is given as input in stats, it will create a file called stdout at the given location and calls the main function with input, output, concept and stat values as arguments.

-=> If a name is given as input in stats, it checks if the name matches specialized file names and calls the main function with input, output, concept and stat values as arguments.

-=> Otherwise program terminates with the respective error message.

 main(input,output,concepts,stats)
 ---------------------------------

 => Prints the output folder locations

-=> Open the stats file in write mode
+=> Open the stats file in write mode if the stat argument is a file name.

 => Iterates through the list of concept inputs and calls the imported find_syn() function to get a list of synonyms.
 Creates a single list of synonyms for all list of concepts.